-2135 IT 280 Overall Grade Book: This includes the total from Effort and adds your exam performance.
-It also shows your final grade.
+2143a IT 280 Overall Grade Book: The Overall includes the totals from Activity and Effort and adds your exam performance.
+This is where you can find your final grade at the end of the course.

-2135 IT 280 Effort Grade Book: This tracks the daily updates and study time.
+2143a IT 280 Effort Grade Book: The Effort tracks the daily updates, the readings, and the study time.